telmatiemi/getting_and_cleaning_data_course_project/CodeBook.md

-CodeBook for Getting and Cleaning Data Course Project
+#CodeBook for Getting and Cleaning Data Course Project

+The output file contains the average value of measurements related to mean and standard deviation grouped by activity and subject.

+Each column available in the output file is detailed below.

 activity_description:
 Might have the domain below: